gmag11/MetaTrader5-Docker-Image/README.md

 Now you can access MetaTrader5 via a web browser at localhost:3000.

+On first run it may take some minutes to get everything installed and running.

 ## Python programming

 You need to install [mt5linux library](https://github.com/lucas-campagna/mt5linux) in your Python host.
 It may be in any OS, not only Linux.